isomerpages/moe-yuyingsec/_useful-links/For Students/School Fees & Financial Assistance.md

 ### Financial Assistance
 --------------------

 MOE-FAS 2022 application is now open.
-Eligible applicant may download
+Eligible applicant may download [the form here](/files/MOE%20FAS%20Application%20Form%20Sep%2021.pdf) or get the hard copy from the General Office.
+Please return the form with the necessary attached documents to General Office.